Shippable/docs/sources/deploy/kubernetes.md

 For a complete reference, check out the [cluster](/platform/workflow/resource/cluster/) page.

 ####image
 Next, we need an `image` resource.
 This will represent your Docker image in your pipeline.
-In our example, we're using an image hosted in Docker hub.
+In our example, we're using an image hosted in Docker Hub.

 ```
 resources: